Latest News from Ernesto Zedillo

 Work with The Elders

-Ernesto Zedillo began his career as an economist, rising through Mexico’s Central Bank before being appointed Secretary of the Budget in the federal government in 1988.
+Ernesto Zedillo began his career as an economist at the Central Bank of Mexico, before being appointed Budget Secretary in Mexico’s federal government in 1988.
 He became Education Secretary in 1992 and launched immediate, sweeping reforms of the national basic education system.

-Elected President of Mexico in 1994, he successfully enacted bold reforms to address the major financial and economic crisis that faced his administration.
-From 1996 to 2000, Mexico experienced a five-year period of the highest rates of GDP growth in the country’s recent history.
-At the same time, his government made strong commitments to social justice by increasing its spending on social programmes year after year.
+Elected President of Mexico in 1994, he successfully enacted bold reforms to address the financial and economic crisis.
+From 1996 to 2000, Mexico experienced five years of the highest GDP growth rates in the country’s recent history.
+At the same time, his government made strong commitments to social justice by increasing its spending on social programmes.

-His administration also launched PROGRESA, the first ‘conditional cash transfer’ social programme, following extensive research on the best methods to fight extreme poverty.
+His administration launched PROGRESA: the first conditional cash transfer programme to fight extreme poverty.
 As part of this, poor families received financial support on the condition that children attend school and receive preventative medical care.
 The initiative reached millions of families and has since been replicated in more than 40 countries throughout the world.

-Zedillo undertook profound democratic reforms – transparency and independence of the electoral institution, fair campaign finance and guaranteed access to media, and an electoral tribunal within the judiciary to solve electoral controversies – paving the way for a robust multi-party democracy in Mexico.
-He pursued and achieved full independence for the Mexican Federal Judiciary, and appointed a leader of the opposition as Attorney General of the Nation.
+As President, Ernesto Zedillo also undertook profound democratic reforms – transparency and independence of the electoral institution, fair campaign financing and an electoral tribunal within the judiciary to solve electoral controversies – paving the way for a robust multi-party democracy in Mexico.
+He pursued and achieved full independence for the Mexican Federal Judiciary and appointed a leader of the opposition as Attorney General of the Nation.

 Confronting global challenges

-Since leaving office, Ernesto Zedillo has worked, both at Yale and as member of a number of international panels and commissions, to find solutions to some of the greatest challenges facing the global community.
+Since leaving office, President Zedillo has worked to find solutions to some of the most pressing challenges facing the global community.

-He serves on the Global Commission on Drug Policy, chaired by his fellow Elder, Fernando Henrique Cardoso, which calls for a vast rethinking of the ‘global war on drugs’ debate and proposes better regulation to end the criminalisation and marginalisation of drug users.
-He co-chaired the Latin American Initiative on Drugs and Democracy and, based on work at the Yale Center for the Study of Globalization, published an edited volume: Rethinking the War on Drugs through the US-Mexico Prism (2012).
+President Zedillo serves on the Global Commission on Drug Policy, co-founded by Elder Emeritus Fernando Henrique Cardoso, which calls for a vast rethinking of the ‘global war on drugs’ debate and proposes better regulation to end the criminalisation and marginalisation of drug users.
+He co-chaired the Latin American Initiative on Drugs and Democracy and, based on work at the Yale Center for the Study of Globalization, published the edited volume Rethinking the War on Drugs through the US-Mexico Prism in 2012.

-Ernesto Zedillo is Director of the Center for the Study of Globalization at Yale University, where he has taught Trade Theory and Policy , Debating Globalization and The Economic Evolution and Challenges of the Latin American and Caribbean Countries.
+Since 2009, Ernesto Zedillo has been the Director of the Center for the Study of Globalization at Yale University where he teaches courses on trade theory and policy, globalisation and the economic evolution and challenges of the Latin American and Caribbean countries.

-He has participated in many initiatives to improve the world’s ability to design and implement development policy, notably as:
+Furthermore, he has participated in numerous other initiatives aimed at improving the world’s ability to design and implement development policy, notably as:

 - Vice-Chair of the Global Commission on Elections, Democracy and Security, 2010-2012

-- Chair of the Global Development Network, an organisation working with developing country researchers and institutes to support their work, 2005-2011
+- Chair of the Global Development Network, an organisation working to support researchers and institutions from developing countries, 2005-2011

-- Chair of the UN High Level Panel on Financing for Development in 2001
+- Chair of the UN High-Level Panel on Financing.